 This byway travels through a region with exceptional historic value.
 With five Virginia presidential homes found on this journey, including Thomas Jefferson’s Monticello, you can make this road trip into an active history lesson.
 Head to Carter Mountain Orchard to pick apples, eat some hot and fresh apple cider donuts, and enjoy the mountain views.

-Don’t forget to stop in Charlottesville for rich cultural, natural, and artistic history.
-Charlottesville will also offer a selection of first-rate museums, galleries, wineries, shops, and parks dispersed throughout the area.
+Don’t forget to stop in Charlottesville for a selection of first-rate museums, wineries, shops, and restaurants dispersed throughout the area.

 GEORGE WASHINGTON MEMORIAL PARKWAY